quang-do-se/aws-certs/devops/tmp/study.md

   - `ec2:ResourceTag/<tag-key>` will work for EC2 instance
   - User and Role can also have tags and can be accessed with `"${aws:PrincipalTag/<tag-key>}"`

+For distributed load testing:
+  - It's better to use Fargate and ECS to scale for each test scenario

 ----------

 # Domain 2 - Configuration Management and Infrastructure as Code